VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 ## Dear Hacker,

 We’re super excited to have you at VandyHacks VI from [November 1st-3rd](https://calendar.vandyhacks.org)!
 In this document, we’ve included some basics to hackathons, logistics, event descriptions, mentor information, workshops, and prizes.
-Should you have any questions, feel free to email us at [info@vandyhacks.org](mailto:info@vandyhacks.org).
+Should you have any questions, feel free to email us at [info@vandyhacks.org](mailto:info@vandyhacks.org) or message us on [Facebook](https://www.facebook.com/vandyhacks)

 Our live schedule page is coming soon!
 In the meantime, we've created a Google Calendar at [calendar.vandyhacks.org](https://calendar.vandyhacks.org).
 Please note that this guide is still a work in progress.
 Now, let's jump right into things!

 _NOTE: Daylight Savings Time ends on Sunday, Nov.
-4, so you will need to set your clocks back an hour at 2:00 AM._
+3, so you will need to set your clocks back an hour at 2:00 AM._

 ## Expected Weather (high/low)